dfinity/portal/blog/features/websockets-poc.md

 and backend of an application.
 This allows for both sides to send data, for example, the latest exchange rates, in real-time.

+WebSockets can be seen as the next step after [HTTPS outcalls](https://internetcomputer.org/https-outcalls).
+While HTTPS outcalls enable canisters to access publicly-available, off-chain data, WebSockets provide long-lived, bi-directional connections with any client.

 ## Challenges

 While WebSockets are a standard in the web2 world, they have not yet